Cloud Monitoring adds PagerDuty integration

-This command will create a new notification plan and return an ID
+This command creates a new notification plan and returns an ID

 trigger an incident per alarm on WARNING and CRITICAL events and automatically

-Note: Incidents are triggered per alarm, meaning that a new incident will be created per alarm, as opposed to creating an incident per check or entity.
-Any additional alarm state changes for an incident will be appended to the currently active incident until it is resolved.
+Note: Incidents are triggered per alarm, meaning that a new incident is created per alarm, as opposed to creating an incident per check or entity.
+Any additional alarm state changes for an incident are appended to the currently active incident until it is resolved.